How to Master Customer Perceived Value (CPV)

 Yet, motivating your customer to see these reasons is fully up to you.
 There are lots of ways to do it.
 Find out how to master a customer’s perceived value with a maximum profit.

 What is the customer’s perceived value?

 CPV is a merit of what customers and prospects think of your product or service and how much they are willing to pay for it.
 In other words, to what extent your product meets the customer’s criteria compared to its costs = perceived benefit minus price paid.

-Maintaining the balance between price and value, making the product stand out towards competition and in the end, iInfluencing the customer to purchase it - these are the core challenges each business must face.
+Maintaining the balance between price and value, making the product stand out from the competition, and in the end, iInfluencing the customer to purchase it – are the core challenges each business must face.

 Important point: Before we dive deeper, it is crucial to emphasize that CPV practices are not supposed to be “shady”.
 Persuading your audience to purchase shouldn’t be done by deceiving.

 Transparency is extremely important.
 You simply show the true perceived benefits, proving that the purchase is a mutually beneficial deal for your business as well as for your customer.